Mermade/openapi_optimise/README.md

 A set of utility functions to optimise OpenApi (swagger) 2.0 specifications

 These optimisations may be most useful when the OpenApi specification has been converted from another format or automatically generated, and may improve code-generation.
+Differencing the input and output may also identify errors in your specification not detected by most parsers/validators.
 Disk/over-the-wire savings of 25% *even after gzip compression* are easily possible.

 ## Default optimisations